canonical/charmed-aether-sd-core/docs/tutorials/mastering.md

 terraform apply -auto-approve
 ```

-The current version of the terraform module has some race conditions, if the deployment fail, a retry will
+The current version of the Terraform module has some race conditions, if the deployment fail, a retry will
 usually fix the issue.

 ### Checkpoint 1: Are the VM's ready ?